Blog

 The Consortium for Graduate Study in Management Essay Tips and Examples

 Core Essay 1: Please describe your short- and long-term goals post-MBA.
 How has your professional experience shaped these goals and influenced your decision to pursue an MBA degree?
-(2,000-character limit)
+(2,000-characters)

 With this rather no-nonsense query about your expectations for where you will go with your MBA after graduating, The Consortium simply wants you to spell out what you have in mind as you approach this phase of your life and career.
 You have only 2,000 characters with which to respond, so avoid going into excessive detail about your past, but be sure to offer enough information to provide context and support for your stated goals so that the progression from one stage of your professional career to the next is clear and reasonable.

-Because this prompt encompasses several of the core elements of a traditional personal statement essay for the most part, we encourage you to download our free mbaMission Personal Statement Guide, which helps applicants respond to these types of questions.
+Because this prompt encompasses several of the core elements of a traditional personal statement essay, we encourage you to download our free mbaMission Personal Statement Guide, which helps applicants respond to these types of questions.
 In short, though, the most effective way to address this query is to simply provide the information requested, though we encourage you to also try to incorporate a sense of your personality and individuality into your essay to make the delivery of these basic facts more interesting to your reader.

 Core Essay 2 (Optional Essay): Is there any other information you would like to share with us that is not presented elsewhere in your application?
-(1,000-character limit)
+(1,000 characters)

 This optional essay question starts out sounding like an open invitation to discuss almost anything you feel like sharing, but the explanatory text dials things in a bit and puts more of a spotlight on addressing problem areas and unclear issues specifically.
 This is not an opportunity to simply share another cool story or otherwise try to impress or pander to The Consortium reader.
 If you do not truly need to explain an issue or potentially confusing element of your candidacy such as the ones listed (and have no “yes” responses in your Personal Certification section), we do not recommend that you submit an optional essay, and if you do have issues to clarify, keep things concise.
 In our free mbaMission Optional Essays Guide, we offer detailed advice on when and how to take advantage of the optional essay, with multiple examples, to help you mitigate any problem areas in your profile.

-Membership Application Essays: Our mission, through the strength of our growing alliance and extended network, is to enhance diversity and inclusion in global business education and leadership by striving to reduce the significant underrepresentation of African Americans, Hispanic Americans and Native Americans in both our Member Schools’ enrollments and the ranks of global management across the following sectors: For- profit corporations, Nonprofit corporations, Government agencies and contractors, and Entrepreneurial ventures in both for-profit and nonprofit environments.
+Mission Essay (required): Our mission, through the strength of our growing alliance and extended network, is to enhance diversity and inclusion in global business education and leadership by striving to reduce the significant underrepresentation of African Americans, Hispanic Americans and Native Americans in both our Member Schools’ enrollments and the ranks of global management across the following sectors: for-profit corporations, nonprofit corporations, government agencies and contractors, and entrepreneurial ventures in both for-profit and nonprofit environments.

 *Please address the three questions noted below.
 Please use specific examples pertaining to our target populations and clearly articulate your involvement, actions and results.

-– What will you do post-MBA with respect to community service and leadership involvement to demonstrate your continued commitment to The Consortium’s missions of diversity and inclusion?
+– How will you demonstrate your continued commitment to The Consortium’s mission with respect to community service and leadership involvement post-MBA?
 (1,000 characters)

 Understandably, The Consortium wants to be confident that the candidates it accepts as members (and especially those to whom fellowships are granted) are individuals who are devoted to and will be effective at promoting its aims and continuing to effect positive change for the underrepresented populations it seeks to support.
 And these three prompts get directly to the heart of this—what have you already done, what will you do as an MBA student, and what will you do in your career after graduating that can demonstrate your commitment to championing The Consortium’s mission?